Frequently Asked Questions on the Due Diligence in Supply Chains Act

-This content represents the Helpdesk on Business & Human Rights’ understanding of the Supply Chain Due Diligence Act, which you can download here.
+This content represents the Helpdesk on Business & Human Rights’ understanding of the German Supply Chain Due Diligence Act, which you can download here.
 For individual, free of charge and confidential advice for your company or our other support services, please contact us directly.

 In order to live up to its responsibility to protect human rights, the German government published the National Action Plan for Business and Human Rights (NAP) in 2016 - the implementation of the UN Guiding Principles on Business and Human Rights for Germany.